ccxt/ccxt/README.md

 - CCXT Pro will load markets and will cache markets upon the first call to a unified API method
 - CCXT Pro will call CCXT RESTful methods under the hood if necessary
+- CCXT Pro will throw standard CCXT exceptions where necessary
 - ...

 ### Streaming Specifics